Dave Pirner: Commercial success

 The band achieved commercial success and visibility on MTV and VH1 with the 1993 single "Runaway Train", followed by another hit song, "Black Gold"; both from their album Grave Dancers Union.
 As Soul Asylum grew in popularity, Pirner was seen guesting on albums of differing genres, including artists like Paul Westerberg, Jason Karaban, Mike Watt, The Autumn Defense and Victoria Williams.
 His disheveled appearance and blonde matted dreadlocks made an unmistakable impression on fans and critics alike, making Pirner easily recognized and associating the band with the grunge scene.

-By 1999, Soul Asylum went into hiatus after making their eighth album Candy from a Stranger (1998), which sold the fewest copies of the three albums most recently released at that point (after Grave Dancers Union and Let Your Dim Light Shine (1995), which yielded the big hits "Misery" and "Just Like Anyone").
-After four years, Soul Asylum reunited and started writing songs in the studio.
+By 1999, Soul Asylum went into hiatus after making their eighth album Candy from a Stranger (1998).
+After four years, the band reunited and started writing songs in the studio.
 Bassist Karl Mueller died on June 17, 2005, at the age of 42 from esophageal cancer.
 About a year after his death, Soul Asylum released The Silver Lining on Legacy Recordings, which was dedicated to Mueller.
-About half the songs on the album were recorded with the late bassist, such as "Lately", "Slowly Rising" and "Standing Water".
-The first hit from this album was "Stand Up And Be Strong".
 Soul Asylum toured with their new line-up, which consisted of Pirner on guitar and vocals, Dan Murphy on lead guitar, Michael Bland on drums and Tommy Stinson on bass (as well as John Fields standing in on bass and piano for Mueller).
 A few years later, on July 17, 2012, Soul Asylum released an album titled Delayed Reaction.
 In 2016, the band released Change Of Fortune and in 2020 released Hurry Up And Wait.

 Pirner had a small role in the film Reality Bites in 1994.
 He was also part of the all-star band assembled for the soundtrack of the 1994 film Backbeat.
 Pirner also contributed to the soundtrack of Kevin Smith's 1997 film Chasing Amy with an instrumental song called "Tube Of Wonderful".
 There are two songs by the band Soul Asylum featured in the film: "Lucky One" and "We 3".
 Pirner also composed the incidental music for the film.
 The song "Can't Even Tell" is featured in Smith's Clerks, and Smith used "Misery" in the sequel, Clerks II.

 In 2002 Pirner released his first solo album entitled Faces & Names on Ultimatum Music.
 He also contributed guest vocals on the song "Chillout Tent" in The Hold Steady's 2006 release, Boys and Girls in America.
 In 2020 he released the book Loud Fast Words: Soul Asylum Collected Lyrics and when the pandemic stopped the tour Soul Asylum was making for their new album, Pirner and the band's guitar player Ryan Smith played 100 original songs on weekly Facebook streams that were called The Quarantine Sessions.